Proximity-enabled control of spin-orbit coupling in phosphorene symmetrically and asymmetrically encapsulated by WSe$_2$ monolayers: Band structure analysis

 \subsection{Proximity-induced spin relaxation}

 Let us now discuss the possible implications of the proximity-induced SO fields for spin relaxation in phosphorene.
-Pristine phosphorene is characterized by extraordinarily long, nanosecond range spin lifetime \cite{ATK+17}.
+Pristine phosphorene is characterized by an extraordinarily long, nanosecond-range spin lifetime \cite{ATK+17,CLT+24}.
 The upper limit for the lifetime comes from the Elliott-Yafet (EY) mechanism \cite{EY1954}, while the Dyakonov-Perel (DP) mechanism \cite{DP1971} is less important, provided that the extrinsic Rashba SO, induced by the presence of a substrate or an external transverse electric field, is weak ~\cite{KGF16}.
 As we have shown above, encapsulation breaks almost all symmetries of phosphorene and activates Rashba SO fields, different for different twist angles.
 It is thus natural to expect differences in spin relaxation for symmetrically and asymmetrically encapsulated phosphorene.
-In the case of symmetric encapsulation, the lack of the in-plane SO field should lead to long spin coherence for $S_z$-polarized spins, which usually are unaffected by the out-of-plane SO field.
-However, the peculiar $S_z$ spin texture of phosphorene bands around the $\Gamma$ point, Fig. \ref{spinTEXTURE} a) and Fig. \ref{spinTEXTURE} d), creates specific conditions for spin scattering, under which the spin-texture induced spin relaxation mechanism acts similarly to the EY.
-It happens when momentum scattering involves transitions from a state with $\psi_i(k_x, k_y)$ to the state with $\psi_f(-k'_x, k'_y)$.
-Due to the opposite spin polarization of the initial and final states, momentum scattering is accompanied by a spin-flip, $\psi_i(k_x, k_y,\sigma) \rightarrow \psi_f(-k'_x, k'_y,-\sigma)$.
-More intense momentum scattering leads to more effective spin relaxation and spin relaxation rate $\tau^{-1}_s$ follow momentum relaxation rate, $\tau^{-1}_p$, $\tau^{-1}_s\sim \tau^{-1}_p$, which is the dependence typical to the EY mechanism.
-Scattering between different $k_y$ momenta without a change in $k_x$ will not contribute to spin decoherence, reducing spin-flip probability by half on average.
-The in-plane spin components should relax fast independently of $\tau_p$.
-In contrast, for asymmetric encapsulation, the typical DP mechanism should apply, since all spin-orbit field components are of similar amplitudes.